 Benzodiazepines are used for premedication, procedural sedation, and supplementation of general or regional anesthesia.
-A common sequel to intravenous administration of benzodiazepines is anxiolysis and anterograde ammesia.
+A common sequel to intravenous administration of benzodiazepines is anxiolysis and anterograde amnesia.
 These two main characteristics of these drugs make them suitable for patients undergoing unpleasant or repeated procedures, like oocytes retrieval.
-In both tested groups, premedication with midazolam was found to be Table 5.
-The ventilation model and the way of establishing and maintaining the airway
+In both tested groups, premedication with midazolam was found to be p > 0.05 - non-significant;